ben-silke/biol3209/README.md

 # biol3209
-This repo contains the code for the undertaking of the biol3209 subject.
+This repo contains the code for the undertaking of my undergraduate research project.